CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples for the most common patterns (simple execution, hardware execution, VQE).
-The Quick Start section is immediately runnable, and the Common Patterns section covers the three main use cases with complete code.
+The skill provides fully executable, copy-paste ready code examples for all common patterns (simple execution, hardware execution with transpilation, VQE).
+Installation commands are concrete, and the three common patterns section gives complete working code blocks.

 3 / 3